Spannakin/WildGetaway/README.md

 * As a user, I want to be able to contact the site directly from the website
 * As a user, I want to be able to easily find the information for booking a stay
 * As a user, I want to find the information about check in and check out policies
-* As a user, I want images of the accomodation and site
+* As a user, I want images of the accommodation and site
-* As a user, I want information about accesss and parking facilities
+* As a user, I want information about access and parking facilities
-* As a user, I want to see review and testamonials for the site
+* As a user, I want to see review and testimonials for the site
 * As a user, I want the website to be easy to navigate and simple to use
 * As a user, I want the website to be easy to use on tablets
 * As a user, I want the website to be intuitive to make booking easy
 * As a user, I want the website to be emotionally engaging to make me want to stay there
 * As a user, I want clear information about the facilities available and what I need to provide for myself
 * As a user, I want to know about the local landscape and wildlife that I may see during my stay
-* As a user, I want there to be social media links that open in a seperate page
+* As a user, I want there to be social media links that open in a access page

 [Back to Top](#table-of-contents)

 ### User Requirements and Expectations
 #### Requirements
   * Easy to navigate using the navigation menu
-  * Relevent information about holiday site
+  * Relevant information about holiday site
   * Easy way to contact site
   * Visually appealing elements
   * Clear concise information about prices and policies